kirankumar286/Notes/README.md

 # Notes
-All my notes of subjects are available here
+All my notes on GIT are available here